Homeless Seniors: Causes, Challenges & How Families Can Help

 2. Offer Temporary Support When Possible

-If a senior family member is at risk of losing their home, consider temporary options:
+If a loved one is at risk of losing their home, short-term support can provide critical relief.

-• Help them apply for rental assistance or low-income housing.
+• Help them apply for housing assistance programs

-• Area Agencies on Aging (AAA) for local senior services
+• Area Agencies on Aging (AAA): Local support services for seniors

-• Meals on Wheels and other food programs
+• Meals on Wheels: Food and wellness checks

 4. Work With Professionals

-Social workers, case managers, and elder law attorneys can help seniors understand their rights, access benefits, and avoid eviction.
-Families can:
+Social workers, case managers, and elder law attorneys can help seniors navigate complex systems and protect their rights.

-Communities can advocate for more affordable, accessible housing for seniors:
+Communities can advocate for more affordable, accessible housing programs for seniors:

 3. Raise Awareness